The Data Protection Officer for Out Now is Ian Johnson. You can contact him at this link.

-3.4 Value Added Tax ("BTW" in the Netherlands), where applicable, will be payable by the Client on all fees and expenses at the rate in force at the date of invoicing.
+3.4 Value Added Tax ("BTW" in France), where applicable, will be payable by the Client on all fees and expenses at the rate in force at the date of invoicing.
 All prices are quoted exclusive of Value Added Tax.

 3.6 All invoices will be paid by the Client within 21 days of date of invoice.
 ON reserves the right to charge the Client interest and costs of recovery.